-As a consequence the Taxes Office has reviewed its policy regarding the granting of tax rulings.
+As a consequence Revenue Jersey has reviewed its policy regarding the granting of tax rulings.

-Makes clear that from the date of this revised policy the Taxes Office will no longer provide clearance letters where there are no genuine points of uncertainty with regard to the application of the Income Tax Law
+makes clear that from the date of this revised policy Revenue Jersey will no longer provide clearance letters where there are no genuine points of uncertainty with regard to the application of the Income Tax Law

 explains how to request a specific tax ruling

 explains the effect of a specific tax ruling on the taxpayer

 outlines the circumstances in which a specific tax ruling will be spontaneously exchanged with another jurisdiction

 clarifies the position with regard to tax rulings made by the Taxes Office between 1 January 2012 and 31 March 2017 (historical rulings)